-Workhorse Group Inc. PROXY FOR ANNUAL MEETING TO BE HELD ON DECEMBER 28, 2021 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+Workhorse Group Inc. PROXY FOR ANNUAL MEETING TO BE HELD ON MAY 3, 2022 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned shareholder hereby appoints Richard Dauch, Chief Executive Officer, and James Harrington, Chief Administrative Officer and General Counsel, or either of them (each with full power to act alone), as attorneys and proxies for the undersigned, with the power to appoint his or her substitute, to represent and to vote all the shares of the common stock of Workhorse Group Inc. (the "Company"), which the undersigned would be entitled to vote, at the Company's Annual Meeting of Stockholders to be held on, December 28, 2021, at 12:00 p.m., Eastern Time, and any adjournments thereof, subject to the directions indicated on the reverse side hereof.
-Due to the public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our employees and stockholders, the Annual Meeting will be held in a virtual meeting format at www.virtualsharcholdermeeting.com/WKHS2021.
+The undersigned stockholder hereby appoints Richard Dauch, Chief Executive Officer, and James Harrington, Chief Administrative Officer and General Counsel, or either of them (each with full power to act alone), as attorneys and proxies for the undersigned, with the power to appoint his substitute, to represent and to vote all the shares of the common stock of Workhorse Group Inc. (the "Company"), which the undersigned would be entitled to vote, at the Company's Annual Meeting of Stockholders to be held on, May 3, 2022, at 10:00 a.m., Eastern Time, and any adjournments thereof, subject to the directions indicated on the reverse side hereof.
+Due to the public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our employees and stockholders, the Annual Meeting will be held in a virtual meeting format at www.virtualshareholdermeeting.com/WKHS2022.